 Despite the nearly intractable challenges that flight posed to humans, nature’s evolutionary mechanisms had worked out perfect solutions to these problems tens of millions of years before man ever existed.
 The birds we see all around us are living testament to nature’s infinite inventiveness.

 The most important of these may be the molting process.
-A bird’s feathers are far more than a mere analogue to a dog’s fur.
+A bird’s feathers are far more than a mere analogy to a dog’s fur.
 They are the primary means by which a bird powers itself in flight, producing lift and helping it stay aloft for up to days at a time.
-As incredible as this gravity-defying function may be, a bird’s feathers are also its chief insulation as well as a layer of armor that protects the animal from the elements, collisions and predators.
+As incredible as this gravity-defying function maybe, a bird’s feathers are also its chief insulation as well as a layer of armor that protects the animal from the elements, collisions, and predators.
 Finally, a bird’s feathers act as a status symbol as well as an aphrodisiac, helping the bird to attract mates.
 In some animals, feathers even produce buoyancy, allowing birds to enjoy a summer day in cool water or hunt for aquatic prey.

 Feathers are like nature’s Swiss Army knife.